clarynathanwill/Pub-607-Tech-Project/README.md

 # Pub-607-Tech-Project

 # Team Matcha Press #
-Team Matcha (Christina, Mary, and Vishaka) believes in producing high quality, open acesss and accessible eBooks and Audibobooks.
+Team Matcha (Christina, Mary, and Vishaka) believes in producing high quality, open access, and accessible eBooks and Audibobooks.
 See our offerings below.

 ## Avaliable eBooks ##